Oocyte: Cumulus-oocyte complex

 The cumulus-oocyte complex contains layers of tightly packed cumulus cells surrounding the oocyte in the Graafian follicle.
-The oocyte is arrested in Meiosis II at the stage of metaphase II and is considered a secondary oocyte.
+The oocyte is arrested in Meiosis II at the stage of metaphase II at the diplotene stage and is considered a secondary oocyte.
 Before ovulation, the cumulus complex goes through a structural change known as cumulus expansion.
 The granulosa cells transform from tightly compacted to an expanded mucoid matrix.
 Many studies show that cumulus expansion is critical for the maturation of the oocyte because the cumulus complex is the oocyte's direct communication with the developing follicle environment.
 It also plays a significant role in fertilization, though the mechanisms are not entirely known and are species specific.

 Maternal contributions

-Because the fate of an oocyte is to become fertilized and ultimately grow into a fully functioning organism, it must be ready to regulate multiple cellular and developmental processes.
-The oocyte, a large and complex cell, must be supplied with numerous molecules that will direct the growth of the embryo and control cellular activities.
+In order for an oocyte to become fertilized and ultimately grow into a fully functioning organism, it must be able to regulate multiple cellular and developmental processes.
+The oocyte, a large and complex cell, must be able to direct the growth of the embryo and control cellular activities.
 As the oocyte is a product of female gametogenesis, the maternal contribution to the oocyte and consequently the newly fertilized egg, is enormous.
 There are many types of molecules that are maternally supplied to the oocyte, which will direct various activities within the growing zygote.